0xDegenDeveloper/RabbitHoles/README.md

 ### Rabbits

-- Messages left (rabbits burned) are stored in a single `LegacyMap<u64, felt252>` data structure.
+- Messages (rabbits) are stored in a single `LegacyMap<u64, felt252>` data structure.
 - Each message occupies a contiguous range of slots based on its length in felts

   - For example, the message Bob burned is 167 characters long.
 This spans across 6 felts, assuming this is the first rabbit burned, Bob's message will fill slots 0, 1, 2, ..., 5.

-- Leaving a rabbit will burn 1.0 RBITS for each `felt252` the message fills.
+- Each `felt252` a message fills will cost its burner 1.0 RBIT.
+75% is burned and 25% is sent to the digger of the hole.

-  - Therefore, Bob's message cost him 6.0 RBITS to burn.
+  - In the above example, Bob's message cost him 6.0 RBIT.
+1.5 went to Alice, and 4.5 were burned.

 ## Current Development Status